kubernetes/kube-state-metrics/README.md

 * 250MiB memory
 * 0.1 cores

 Note that if CPU limits are set too low, kube-state-metrics' internal queues will not be able to be worked off quickly enough, resulting in increased memory consumption as the queue length grows.
-If you experience problems resulting from high memory allocation or CPU throttling, try increasing the CPU limits.
+If you experience problems resulting from high memory allocation or CPU throttling, try increasing the CPU limits to avoid performance issues.

 ### Latency